electro-logic/CameraVision2/README.md

 **Q) When I launch CameraVision.exe image is corrupted.**

 A) Likely the MIPI Integrated Circuit on the D8M is out-of-sync.
 Please Read the MIPI bridge registers CSIStatus, FIFOStatus, etc.. (in normal conditions should be 0).
 Reprogram the FPGA or Try to press KEY0 on DE0-NANO to reset the system and launch again the software.
-Please enable the test color-bar by setting the camera register 0x5E00 to 0x80 to ensure that the problem is a data transmission error.
+Please enable the test color-bar by setting the camera register 0x5E00 to 0x80 (128 base 10) to ensure that the problem is a data transmission error.

 **Q) How can I edit the Nios II firmware?**